Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Partition on a reference disk

-In this section we prove the existence of the product structure in the attractor.
+In this section we prove the existence of a set with product structure in $K$.
 We essentially describe the geometrical and dynamical nature.
 This process has three steps.
-Firstly we prove the existence of a centre-unstable disk $\Delta$ whose subsets return to a neighborhood of $\Delta$ under forward iteration and the image projects along stable leaves covering $\Delta$ completely.
-Secondly, we define a partition on $\Delta$ by these subsets.
-This construction is inspired essentially by \cite[Section 3]{AP3} and \cite[Section 3 \& 4]{ADL}.
-That is, we generalize the structure in \cite{ADL} for NUE systems to the partially hyperbolic attractor setting as in \cite{AP3}.
-We improve the product structure in \cite{AP3}; see more specifically Subsection~\ref{s.product}.
+Firstly we prove the existence of a center-unstable disk $\Delta_0$ whose hyperbolic pre-disks contained in it return to a neighborhood of $\Delta_0$ under forward iterations and the image projects along stable leaves covering $\Delta_0$ completely.
+Secondly, we define a partition on $\Delta_0$ whose construction is inspired essentially on \cite[Section 3]{AP3} and \cite[Section 3 \& 4]{ADL}.
+That is, we improve the product structure construction performed in \cite{ADL} for non-invertible NUE maps, extending it to the partially hyperbolic setting; see Subsections~\ref{s.partition} and~\ref{s.product}.
 Finally we show that the set with a product structure satisfies Definition \ref{d.product}.